tundish/blathnaid/blathnaid/book/chapters.rst

 Any old iron
 ------------

-“We were sent out last week to pick up some scrap,” recounted Fell.
+“We were sent out this week to pick up some scrap armour,” recounted Fell.

-“One of the Guards at the gate hung on too long to a bridle.
+“Apparently, one of the Guards at the gate hung on too long to a bridle.
 Animal not happy.”

 Ballistics
 ----------

-“Their breastplates are just cheap rubbish.
+“Their breastplates are such cheap rubbish.
 This one was all smashed up.
 Couldn’t do anything with it.

 “They found a horseshoe actually inside the fellow, so I was told.”

-This changed Jack’s mood completely.
+Jack’s mood turned to wonder.
 Perhaps Morten might have made it away.

 “What day was this?
 What happened to the horse?”